plone/training/theming/ttw-advanced.rst

 Customize CSS
 -------------

-1. from theming tool open the file :file:`less/barceloneta.plone.less`, that is the main LESS file as specified in the manifest;
+1. from theming tool open the file :file:`less/barceloneta.plone.less`, that is the main Less file as specified in the manifest;
 2. add your own customization at the bottom, like:

 .. code-block:: css